 Don't tackle more than you can handle.
 If you are visiting one specific place, you might start off with some shorter walks, then work your way up to the bigger hikes.

-Few animals strike as much fear in hikers, as the rattlesnake. and unfortunately the western deserts have quite a few.
-On the other hand these reptiles, also known as pit vipers, mostly hunt at night and are not as aggressive towards the human race as some sources (like Hollywood) suggest.
+Few animals strike as much fear in hikers as the rattlesnake.
+Unfortunately, the western deserts have quite a few.
+Rattlesnakes are a variety of pit vipers and they mostly hunt at night.
+They're not as aggressive towards humans as some sources (like Hollywood) suggest.
 Still, if you step on one sleeping in the shade, they will strike back.

 The Desert Life Zones

-The American deserts run along the Mexican-U.S. border from Texas to California, stretching northwards to include parts of Colorado, Nevada and Utah.
+The American deserts run along the Mexican-U.S. border from Texas to California, stretching northwards to include parts of Colorado, Nevada, and Utah.
 A desert is usually defined by rainfall.
 In the Southwest, there are many places that receive less than 10 inches of rain.
 These are the true deserts.
-A biologists might refer to these places as the Lower Sonoran Life Zone and then sub-divide all this area into the Sonoran, Mojave and Chihuahuan deserts.
+Biologists might refer to these places as the Lower Sonoran Life Zone and then sub-divide all this area into the Sonoran, Mojave, and Chihuahuan deserts.

-Intermixed with these places are Upper Sonoran Life Zones, where a distinct forest cover of juniper, pinyon pine and sometimes Ponderosa pine can be found.
+Intermixed with these places are Upper Sonoran Life Zones, where a distinct forest cover of Juniper, Pinyon pine, and sometimes Ponderosa pine can be found.
 These forest areas dominate the higher mesas and ridges.
-Hikers, who spend a lot of time hiking in the Southwest, might enjoy learning the more common plants of each life zone.
+Hikers, who spend a lot of time hiking in the Southwest, might enjoy learning about the more common plants of each life zone.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.